ibm-cloud-docs/api-handbook/design/models.md

 *  An [Array](/docs/api-handbook?topic=api-handbook-types#array) field contains an array which itself contains zero or more values.
 Each value must conform to a specific type (excluding the Array type itself); the field's definition must specify this type.

+### Examples
+{: #property-examples}

+Every primitive property in a schema MUST have a valid realistic `example` value.
+Example values SHOULD be consistent with values that could appear in the system under normal usage conditions and SHOULD NOT contain any obvious redactions or contrived abbreviations.
+Sensitive values (such as real identifiers or employee usernames) from test accounts used to generate examples MUST be replaced with dummy values that appear no less real.

+For example, an example encryption key SHOULD be a real key, albeit one generated for no other purpose than to be an example.

+The example for each property SHOULD be compatible with `example` values for other properties in the schema such that a schema example constructed from individual property examples is itself valid.
+However, if two properties are themselves mutually exclusive in a schema, each of the properties MUST still have an `example` value.

+#### Object and array examples
+{: #object-and-array-examples}

+An example for an object or array MUST be embedded as a native JSON or YAML structure in an OpenAPI definition and MUST NOT be represented as JSON wrapped in a string.